 Indexical and Idea Fab Labs present a workshop and talk with artist and educator Casey Anderson.
-Join us at 8pm for an overview of radio technologies, the construction of simple transmitters, and a group performance of Anderson’s own compositions for radios.
+Join us at 6pm for an overview of radio technologies and the construction of simple transmitters, and at 8pm for Anderson’s artist talk and a group performance of Anderson’s own compositions for radios.

 various interference procedures with radios